deep-learning-mit/staging/_posts/2023-11-09-sparse-autoencoders-for-interpretable-rlhf.md

 ## Related Work

-Research on interpreting machine learning models falls broadly under one of two areas: representation engineering and mechanistic interpretability.
+Research on interpreting machine learning models falls broadly under one of two areas: representation-based interpretability (top-down) and mechanistic interpretability (bottom-up).

-Representation engineering seeks to map out meaningful directions in the representation space of models.
+Representation-based interpretability seeks to map out meaningful directions in the representation space of models.
 For example, Li et al. found a direction in one model that causally corresponds to truthfulness <d-cite key="li2023inferencetime"></d-cite>.
 Subsequent work by Zou et al. borrows from neuroscience methods to find directions for hallucination, honesty, power, and morality, in addition to several others <d-cite key="zou2023representation"></d-cite>.
 But directions in representation space can prove brittle.
 As Marks et al. find, truthfulness directions for the same model can vary across datasets <d-cite key="marks2023geometry"></d-cite>.
 Moreover, current methods for extracting representation space directions largely rely on probing <d-cite key="belinkov-2022-probing"></d-cite> and the linearity hypothesis <d-cite key="elhage2022superposition"></d-cite>, but models may have an incentive to store some information in nonlinear ways.
 For example, Gurnee et al. showed that language models represent time and space using internal world models <d-cite key="gurnee2023language"></d-cite>; for a world model to store physical scales ranging from the size of the sun to the size of an electron, it may prefer a logarithmic representation.

 Mechanistic interpretability, unlike representation engineering, studies individual neurons, layers, and circuits, seeking to map out model reasoning at a granular level.
 One challenge is that individual neurons often fire in response to many unrelated features, a phenomenon known as polysemanticity.
 For example, Olah et al. found polysemantic neurons in vision models, including one that fires on both cat legs and car fronts <d-cite key="olah2020zoom"></d-cite>.
 Olah et al. hypothesize that polysemanticity arises due to superposition, which is when the model attempts to learn more features than it has dimensions.
 Subsequent work investigated superposition in toy models, suggesting paths toward disentangling superposition in real models <d-cite key="elhage2022superposition"></d-cite>.
 Superposition is relevant for language models because the real world has billions of features that a model could learn (names, places, facts, etc.), while highly deployed models have many fewer hidden dimensions, such as 12,288 for GPT-3 <d-cite key="brown2020fewshot"></d-cite>.